Eomm/notion-board/README.md

 In order to use this GitHub Action, you need to create:

-- A notion integration token to allow the GitHub Action to update the database
+1. A notion integration token to allow the GitHub Action to update the database
-- A notion database to store the data
+2. A notion database to store the data

-You must follow the [official Notion documentation to create the required resources](https://developers.notion.com/docs/create-a-notion-integration).
+To get the token, you must follow the [official Notion documentation to create the required resources](https://developers.notion.com/docs/create-a-notion-integration).
+Note that you must add the following `Capabilities` to the integration:
+- Read content
+- Update content
+- Insert content

 You can stop at the _"Step 4: Add an item to the database"_ section.

+Finally, when you are about to create the new database, you need to use the following [database template].

+> **Warning**
+> The database template can't be modified otherwise the GitHub Action will not work.
+The columns' name and type are important.

 ## Inputs